STOP KILLING US: Disability Day of Mourning(#Disabled Lives Matter #DDOM) (2015)

 Because there are some even more disturbing statistics: the number of people who are murdered each year at the hands of those who are supposed to love them the most.
 In many cases, a member of their very own "family."
 In other cases, a staff person who was charged with caring for them and entrusted with their safety.
 Whatever the scenario, it is still horrifying.
 And frequent.
 And unacceptable.

-Jaelen and Faith Edge, murdered by their mother
+Jaelen and Faith Edge, autistic and disabled siblings murdered by their mother

 The following quotes illustrate this situation far better than I could do on my own: